SJRyu/TabStyleWindows/README.md

 deved with VS2022, C++17, x64.

+# ToDo
-ToDo: Make client window has no childwindow. just single windowing with custom visual objects.
+Make client window has no childwindow. just single windowing with custom visual objects.
-I need to build new object interfaces which reprent visuals and interact with inputs.
+I need to build new object interfaces which represent visuals and interact with inputs.